xmgbautista/xmgbautista.github.io/README.md

 ### About Me

 I will join the Sim Kee Boon Institute for Financial Economics at Singapore Management University as a research fellow this fall.
-My current research focuses on understanding how agents insure against risk and the role of microeconomic heterogeneity on economic outcomes.
+My current research focuses on understanding how agents insure against risk and the implications of heterogeneity on economic outcomes.
 My C.V. can be found [here](https://xmgbautista.github.io/assets/cv/cv_xmgbautista.pdf).
 <br>
 <br>